James Hamilton, 1st Earl of Clanbrassil (second creation)

+Early life

 Hamilton was the son of James Hamilton and Hon.
 Anne Mordaunt, the daughter of The 1st Viscount Mordaunt.

+Career

 He first stood for elected office in Ireland, and sat as the Member of the Irish House of Commons for Dundalk between 1715 and 1719.
 On 13 May 1719, he was created Baron Clanboye and Viscount of the City of Limerick in the Peerage of Ireland.
-As his titles were in the Irish peerage, he was not barred from election to the House of Commons of Great Britain and served as the MP for Wendover (1735-1741), Tavistock (1741-1747) and for Morpeth (1747-1754).
+As his titles were in the Irish peerage, he was not barred from election to the House of Commons of Great Britain and served as the MP for Wendover (1735–1741), Tavistock (1741–1747) and for Morpeth (1747–1754).
 On 14 April 1746, he was invested as a member of the Privy Council of Ireland.
 On 24 November 1756, he was created Earl of Clanbrassil, also in the Peerage of Ireland, and subsequently served as Governor of County Louth between 1756 and his death in 1758.

+Marriage and issue

 He married Lady Harriet Bentinck, daughter of William Bentinck, 1st Earl of Portland and Jane Martha Temple, on 15 October 1728.
 Together they had two children, James and Anne, who married Robert Jocelyn, 1st Earl of Roden.
 He was succeeded by his only son, James Hamilton.